 Chicago experiences roughly 3,000 crashes annually between motor vehicles and pedestrians, about 800 of which involve children.

 The Children’s Safety Zone Program protects children and other pedestrians by reminding motorists to slow down and obey speed laws – especially in school and park zones.
-The safety zones are designated as within 1/8th of a mile from Chicago parks or schools.
+Safety zones are designated as a 1/8th of a mile boundary around any Chicago parks or schools.

 The automated speed enforcement cameras are only one part of the “toolbox” the City will use to enhance safety for our children and all residents in safety zones, including:

 The City ordinance establishing the Children’s Safety Zone program substantially narrows the hours and locations of automated speed enforcement that are allowed under state law, and provides for the following:

 Further, the City is capping the locations where speed cameras can be installed to 20% of the 1,500 safety zone locations allowed by state law (approximately 300).

 Camera locations are chosen based on available data regarding traffic, speeding, and crashes.
 The City has established six geographical regions wherein no fewer than 10% of speed enforcement cameras will be located in each region.
 The first cameras were installed in August 2013, with the first violations being issued in September.

 Revenue from the program will be used for programs that enhance the safety of children, including afterschool, anti-violence and jobs programs; crossing guards and police officers around schools; and infrastructure improvements, such as signs, crosswalk markings and other traffic safety improvements.